 Blood Brothers Review | Palace Theatre | Manchester

 It is a story filtered through large personalities that allow its class division to place blame on the rich and poor alike through the use of warm and believable performances.
-Former member of the pop group New Seekers, Lyn Paul uses her powerful portrayal and fantastic vocals to carry a mobility message that is difficult to shake.
-Her Marylin Monroe montage relates the dreams of a working mother (Mrs Johnstone) treading water financially with little support from her community who see her as a sponge on the system.
-Backed up by the live narrator (Dean Chisnall) who keeps the direction of the musical seamless and smooth, there is no static in Bob Tomson’s direction of the already expected narrative.
+Former X-factor contestant, Niki Evans uses her powerful portrayal and fantastic vocals to carry a mobility message that is difficult to shake.
+Her Marylin Monroe montage relates the dreams of a working mother, Mrs Johnstone treading water financially with little support from her community who see her as a sponge on the system.
+Backed up by the live narrator, Robbie Scotcher who keeps the direction of the musical seamless and smooth, while ensuring that there is no static ahead of the anticipated ending.
 Even during solo performances, the shadowy narrator figure lurks in the alley or on the first floor of the estate setting, looking down from the tower blocks and judging the events.
 His presence is a constant reminder of how archaic ideals, rites of passage and fate play a role in this modern fable.

-Despite the disconcerting opening, the shows gritty realism allows Sean Jones (Mickey) to show working-class charm to its full advantage.
-Carrying much of the humour throughout this dark comedy, it is successful in moving the happy go lucky Mickey to a place of despair through lack of equal opportunity.
-The self-fulfilling prophesy that often allows the perceived poor to fall into the trap of believing they cannot progress is challenged when Eddie becomes a councillor and Mickey falls into unemployment.
+Despite the disconcerting opening, the shows gritty realism allows Benedic to show working-class charm to its full advantage.
+Carrying much of the humour throughout this dark comedy, it is successful in moving the happy go lucky Mickey to a place of despair through a lack of opportunity.
 Ending with a standing ovation, the intense finale that is foreshadowed throughout the production, still came as a shock having followed the twin’s personal growth through the 2-hour 45-minute production.